laowantong/paroxython/docs/md/taxonomy.md

 [^condition]:
     A _condition_ is a boolean expression, not to be confused with a _conditional_ (control structure).

+### Importations

+Previously classified under `def`, since version 0.6.0, the `import` statement has now its own root in the taxonomy.

 ### Zooming out: `pattern`